marwask/SmartThermostat/README.md

 # SmartThermostat
-Smart thermostat for home automation
+Smart thermostat with weather compensation for home automation (proof of concept).